 Major design changes and a transition from the original Nemo Version 1 Submersible Well Pump

-to the new Nemo Version 2 Submersible Well Pump were engineered over the last year to significantly upgrade our product.
-Although
+to the new Nemo Version 2 Submersible Well Pump were engineered to significantly upgrade our product.
+Although the original

-the original Nemo V1 pumps have been very popular, most affordable, and stood the test of time over decades of worldwide use,
+Nemo V1 pumps have been very popular, most affordable, and stood the test of time over decades of worldwide use, we found

-we found there was room for improvement.
-The two main factors that prompted the design changes were related to case materials
+there was room for improvement.
+The two main factors that prompted the design changes were related to case materials and cooling

 in some wells with a PH balance incompatible with aluminum.
 The second factor was that the V1 had a small dead air space between